-Crassula ovata, commonly called Jade Plant, is among the most common houseplants, although they are hardy outdoors to United States Department of Agriculture plant hardiness zones 10 and 11.
+Crassula ovata, commonly called Jade Plant, is among the most common houseplants, although they are hardy outdoors to USDA plant hardiness zones 10 to 11.
 Native to southern Africa, this plant is easily recognized by its smooth, stubby, succulent leaves.
-They propagate easily from cuttings and because they are so tolerant of neglect, newly propagated Jade Plants make excellent gifts for new gardeners.
+It propagates easily from cuttings and because it is so tolerant of neglect, newly propagated plants make excellent gifts for new gardeners.

-- Take a cutting approximately 3 inches (7.5 cm) long from a stem of a mature Jade Plant.
+1. Take a cutting approximately 3 inches (7.5 cm) long from a stem of a mature Jade Plant.
 You can take multiple cuttings if you wish to propagate more than one plant.
-Each cutting should have at least two good sets of leaves.
+Each cutting should have at least 2 good sets of leaves.

-- Transplant the cuttings after a few weeks when the plants begin to grow or substantial root growth occurs.
+7. Transplant the cuttings after a few weeks when the plants begin to grow or substantial root growth occurs.
 The plant's energy is channeled to root development, so growth above the soil usually doesn't occur at all until healthy roots are established.
-If the plant appears to be growing above the soil, this is a good sign that roots are well established and it’s time to transplant the new Jade Plant into a larger container.
+If the plant appears to be growing above the soil, this is a good sign that roots are well established and it is time to transplant the new Jade Plant into a larger container.

 Jade Plants are potentially invasive outdoors if pieces of the plant fall into natural areas.
-In order to prevent this problem, only plant jade plants outdoors in a controlled planting bed in USDA zones 10 and 11 and properly dispose of all plant pieces as they fall off the plant.
+In order to prevent this problem, only plant Jade Plants outdoors in a controlled planting bed in USDA zones 10 to 11 and properly dispose of all plant pieces as they fall off the plant.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.